hucancode/hucancode/src/posts/how-did-i-build-the-rubiks-cube.md

 ## Code

 Currently I'm too lazy to make a minimal working demo.
-Here is the closest to that, Please checkout [this file](https://github.com/hucancode/portfolio/blob/master/src/lib/scenes/rubik.js) if you are interested.
+Here is the closest to that, Please checkout [this file](https://github.com/hucancode/portfolio/blob/master/src/lib/scenes/rubik.js) if you are interested (pardon the messy code 😁)